-- Section 471.038, Florida Statutes This is the enacting legislation for the Florida Engineers Management Corporation and sets forth the requirements of FEMC. - Attached is a copy of the Board's website Home Page, created by FEMC at www.fbpe.org to provide important information to the public and licensees.
-In addition to the names of the members of the FBPE and FEMC Board and staff organization, the web site also provides the most recent engineering rules and laws, links by search function to DBPR's current listing of registrants and engineering companies, information on how to file a complaint, most frequently asked questions, all current applications for examinations and license, newsletters published by the Board, Board meeting agendas and minutes, Board calendar for the year, and information on continuing education.
+- Section 471.038, Florida Statutes This is the enacting legislation for the Florida Engineers Management Corporation and sets forth the requirements of FEMC. - Board Members and Organizations of the Corporation Attached is a copy of the Board's website home page, created by FEMC at fbpe.org, to provide important news and information to the public and licensees.
+In addition to the names of the members of the Florida Board of Professional Engineers, the FEMC corporate directors, and its staff, the website also provides the most recent engineering rules and laws, links by search function to DBPR's current listing of registrants and qualified engineering businesses, information on how to file a complaint, most frequently asked questions, current applications for licensure, newsletters published by the Board,

+Board meeting agendas and minutes, Board calendar for the year, and information on continuing education.